eonm-pro/DustyDirDetector/README.md

 DustyDirDetector can be used with the following command-line options:

 - `-p, --paths <PATHS>`: Specify one or more directory paths to check for inactive directories.
-You can provide multiple paths separated by commas.
+You can provide multiple -p parameters.

 - `-i, --inactive-for <DURATION>`: Set the inactivity duration threshold to identify inactive directories.
 Specify the duration in a human-readable format (e.g., "30 days," "2 weeks," "3 months").